 Car accidents are expensive, as are the emotional, medical, and personal challenges with which they are fraught.
 The thought of paying a personal injury attorney, in addition to what you will have to spend after an accident, is likely to be daunting.
 And if your car accident causes damage that prevents you from working, that too can make you think twice about every last penny you spend.

-The question remains then if it is worth it to hire a personal injury attorney.
-If you are considering taking matters into your hands and handling them yourself, you need to keep reading.
+The question remains then if it is worth hiring a personal injury attorney.
+For anyone considering taking matters into their own hands and handling them yourself, keep reading.

 Why Do I Need a Personal Injury Lawyer?